 This was previously the highest grade we offered at Cummins Nursery, before the introduction of Fancy Grade.
 These trees typically have a trunk caliper between 1/2" and 5/8", and they are bearing three or more branches.
+Grade #1 also includes whips that are 3/4" in caliper.
 Bear in mind that this is a general description, and that the grade definitions for each specific variety will be relative to the overall vigor of the variety.

 These trees are strong, sturdy whips.
-Grade #2 trees typically have a trunk caliper between 5/8" and 3/4" and fewer than three branches.
+Grade #2 trees typically have a trunk caliper between 1/2" and 5/8" and fewer than three branches.
 Bear in mind that this is a general description, and that the grade definitions for each specific variety will be relative to the overall vigor of the variety.

 These trees are mid-sized whips.
 Grade #3 trees typically have a caliper of 1/2" and 9/16" and bear few or no branches.
 Bear in mind that this is a general description, and that the grade definitions for each specific variety will be relative to the overall vigor of the variety.

-These are acceptable whip trees.
+These are are what we call Rebuds.
+If a bud is killed in the winter, we will rebud it in the spring.
+This gives a smaller top but a nice root system.
+A Grade #4 planted this spring, will be equal or greater than a #1 planted the following year.
 Grade #4 trees typically have a caliper between 5/16" and 7/16" and bear few or no branches.
 Bear in mind that this is a general description, and that the grade definitions for each specific variety will be relative to the overall vigor of the variety.

-These trees are small whips.
+These are are what we call Rebuds.
+If a bud is killed in the winter, we will rebud it in the spring.
+The trees are healthy, but they are small.
+A Grade #5 planted this spring, will be equal or greater than a #1 planted the following year.
 Grade #5 trees typically have a caliper between 1/4" and 5/16" and bear few or no branches.
 These are our smallest trees, but they are still a good option if you are on a budget and you have a lot of love to offer.

 “A graft” is a tree that has been created by joining dormant scion wood to a rootstock, while “to graft” is the act of creating such a tree.
 Grafted trees can be contrasted with “budded” trees, unions of scions and rootstocks that are created during the growing season, and “seedlings,” trees that have been grown completely from seed.